Perma Pure’s Rotating Monotube Dryer Offers Enhanced Installation Flexibility

 Principle of Operation

 MRD-Series gas dryers transfer moisture from one gas stream to a counter-flowing purge gas stream, much like a shell-and-tube heat exchanger transfers heat.
-Water molecules migrate through the Nafion™ tube wall, transferring to the purge gas stream.
+Water molecules migrate through the Nafion™ tubing wall, transferring to the purge gas stream.
 The differential in the partial vapor pressure of water between the two gas streams drives the reaction, quickly drying the air or gas.
 Purge gas should be dry (-40°C dew point) air or other gas.
 If no dry gas is available, the differential in the water vapor pressure can be created by pulling a vacuum on the purge side by using a portion of the gas dried by the MRD-Series dryer as the purge gas in a split-stream or reflux method.
 Visit the Purge Gas Configurations page to learn more about the purge methods Perma Pure customers deploy in their equipment.

 MRD Series Flow Diagram